Process of selecting 4G leader was thorough, carefully deliberated: PM Lee

 This included all the Cabinet ministers - excluding PM Lee and Senior Ministers Teo Chee Hean and Tharman Shanmugaratnam - and also labour chief Ng Chee Meng as well as Speaker of Parliament Tan Chuan-Jin.

-Mr Heng, 61, had stepped aside as the leader of the fourth-generation team last year to pave the way for a younger person with a longer runway to lead the country.
+Mr Heng, 61, had stepped aside as the leader of the 4G team last year to pave the way for a younger person with a longer runway to lead the country.

 To this, PM Lee said Mr Heng had opted for a more inclusive process that entailed getting support from the ministers of state and other office-holders before going to the caucus of PAP MPs.